jmbhughes/solartom/README.md

 # solartom: a solar tomography package

+🚧🚧🚧 This package is under heavy development and will likely change dramatically.
+New features are on the way. 🚧🚧🚧

 ## What is solartom ?

 Tomography is the task of reconstructing a model based on observations.
 In this case, we use many 2D solar images to construct a 3D model of the solar environment.